 https://www.twoocean.com/post/the-case-for-bitcoin-in-generational-wealth

-but the relevant point is that when looked at objectively, including Bitcoin as a small percentage of a portfolio over time not only does NOT increase risk in any appreciable way, but actually lowers volatility and increases return.
+But the relevant point is that when looked at objectively, including Bitcoin as a small percentage of a portfolio over time not only does NOT increase risk in any appreciable way, but actually lowers volatility and increases return.

 SPECIFICALLY, to summarize the article's points: